Emergency Escape Requirements for South Jordan Basement Projects

 Drainage Requirements

 Proper drainage is essential.
-Requirements for a basement window well also include:
+Emergency escape requirements for South Jordan basement windows also include:

 • A drain that is a part of the house’s drainage system